efjimm/Cellulator/README.md

 - `%` Modulo division (remainder)
 - `(` and `)` Grouping operators

-### Builtin Functions

-Builtin functions perform specific operations on an arbitrary number of arguments.
-Builtins are used in the format `@builtin_name(argument_1, argument_2, argument_3, ...)`.
-Builtins must have at least one argument.
-Builtins accept numeric literals, cell references, cell ranges and other builtins as arguments.

-The following is a list of all currently implemented builtin functions:

-- `@sum` Returns the sum of its arguments
-- `@mul` Returns the product of its arguments
-- `@avg` Returns the average of its arguments
-- `@min` Returns the smallest argument
-- `@max` Returns the largest argument

-## String Expressions

-String expressions consist of string literals, cell references, and string operators.
-There are currently no builtin functions that operate on strings.
-String expressions can be used on the right hand side of the `=` in a `label` statement.

-### String Literals

-String literals consist of arbitrary text surrounded by single or double quotes.
-There is currently no way to escape quotes inside of quotes.

-Examples:

-- 'This is a string'
-- 'Double "quotes" inside of single quotes'
-- "Single 'quotes' inside of double quotes"

 ### String Operators

-The following is a list of all currently available string operators:
+The following is a list of operators that return string values.
+They try to convert non-string operands to strings.
+Converting a number to a string never fails outside of OOM situations.

 - `#` Concatenates the strings on the left and right
   - Examples:
     - `'This is a string' # ' that has been concatenated'`
     - `'1: ' # A0`
     - `A0 # B0`

+### Builtin Functions

+Builtin functions perform specific operations on a number of arguments.
+Builtins are used in the format `@builtin_name(argument_1, argument_2, argument_3, ...)`.
+Different builtins take and return different types and numbers of arguments.

+The following builtins take an arbitrary number of arguments and coerce them to numbers.
+They may also take ranges as arguments.

+- `@sum` Returns the sum of its arguments
+- `@mul` Returns the product of its arguments
+- `@avg` Returns the average of its arguments.
+- `@min` Returns the smallest argument.
+- `@max` Returns the largest argument.

+The following builtins take one argument and coerce it to a string.
+They may *not* take a range as an argument.

+- `@upper` Returns the ASCII uppercase version of its argument as a string.
+- `@lower` Returns the ASCII lowercase version of its argument as a string.

 ## Keybinds